massimo-zaniboni/Asterisell/doc/src/index.rst

 Customizations
 ==============

-Asterisell can be easily extended with custom rates and jobs, because it uses a blackboard approach for processing information:
+Asterisell can be easily extended with custom rates and jobs.

+It uses a blackboard approach for processing information:
   * events are put inside the the blackboard;
   * jobs are activated when there are proper events on the blackboard;
   * jobs can produce new events;